-Hayley, Five Organ Recipient
+Haley, Five Organ Recipient

 It has been a year at least since I hadn’t been in pain.
 It was so freeing.

 We answer frequently asked questions (FAQ) about organ donation and transplantation.
+Visit COVID-19 Frequently Asked Questions for more information about the impact of COVID-19 on organ donation and transplantation.

 All adults in the United States (U.S.) — and in some states, people under age 18 — can sign up to be an organ donor.
 Doctors decide at the time of death if someone is a good fit.
 Often, a parent or guardian needs to give permission to allow someone under age 18 to donate.